alexmgl/models/deep_race/deep_horse_race.md

    - Place ratio
    - Average races per horse in stables
    - Average ranking of horse in stable
+   - Odds informaiton - Does this trainer use inside information to trade?
+Big odds moves for the trainer?
+Any trend here?

 **4. Jockey Features**
    - Win ratio
    - Place ratio
+   - Odds informaiton - Does this trainer use inside information to trade?
+Big odds moves for the jockey?
+Any trend here?
+   - Jockey weight, height (maybe bmi?)
+   - Foreign jockey?
+   - Average class of race vs current?

 ## Model Development